PasionMovil/veridis/site/wp-content/plugins/awesome-weather/readme.txt

 8. Search for the City ID directly in the widget settings (1.5)

 == Upgrade Notice ==

+= 1.5.9 =
+Checkbox to hide the attribution in the widget settings or use shortcode attribute hide_attribution="1"

+= 1.5.7 =
+Updated the language .pot file.
+A few new text items have been added and some modified.
+Fixed location searches that contain commas

 = 1.5.6 =
 Two new filters available to remove to the Google font Open Sans.
 Added new missing background preset 'atmosphere'